Big Data Analytics In Airline Industry

-Southwest Airlines has tied up with a software company called Aspect to generate a unique set of customer contacts and workforce optimisation solutions.
-They take the help of a tool for speech analytics, which allows the customer service executives to analyze and understand the subtle differences in each pre recorded interactions with the customers.
+Southwest Airlines has tied up with a software company called Aspect to generate a unique set of customer contacts and workforce optimization solutions.
+They take the help of a tool for speech analytics, which allows the customer service executives to analyze and understand the subtle differences in each pre-recorded interactions with the customers.

 It is not just limited to phone calls.
 The representatives at Southwest Airlines can analyze social media data to get to know their customers even better.
 Various standards of measurement aid the executives in coming up with the best possible solution.
 No doubt, people are in awe of Southwest Airlines for its impeccable customer service.

 During an aerial journey, tons of data are generated every hour.
-On an average, a 6 hour flight from one country to another collects about 240 terabytes of data from the plane.
-If this data is inspected and analysed, it goes a long way in improving the safety of the flight.
+On average, a 6-hour flight from one country to another collects about 240 terabytes of data from the plane.
+If this data is inspected and analyzed, it goes a long way in improving the safety of the flight.

-Southwest Airlines has a partnership with NASA since many years, to be warned of any safety concerns and maintain air safety.
-NASA along with machine learning algorithms has an automated system which analyses huge volumes of data and finds out inconsistencies leading to any accidents.
+Southwest Airlines has a partnership with NASA for many years, to be warned of any safety concerns and maintain air safety.
+NASA along with machine learning algorithms has an automated system that analyses huge volumes of data and finds out inconsistencies leading to any accidents.

-There are many areas in the airline industry which can be tapped by big data solutions in a much better way.
-Marketing, crew and flight operations and aerial cargo are some of them.
-Big data solutions help the airlines to understand their customers individually, their preferences, their behavioral patterns and also predict the requests that might come up.
+There are many areas in the airline industry that can be tapped by big data technologies in a much better way.
+Marketing, crew and flight operations, and aerial cargo are some of them.
+Big data solutions help the airlines to understand their customers individually, their preferences, their behavioral patterns, and also predict the requests that might come up.

-Today’s flyers are happy with the fact that their airlines know where they are, who their co passengers are and what climatic conditions will they be met with on arrival at their destination.
-The airline industry has been keeping a tab on this information since long but it needs big data to help them analyse it and make it useful for the customer.
+Today’s flyers are happy with the fact that their airlines know where they are, who their co-passengers are, and what climatic conditions will they be met with on arrival at their destination.
+The airline industry has been keeping a tab on this information for long but it needs big data to help them analyze it and make it useful for the customer.

 If you are looking for such datasets for analysis to provide better customer service, you can contact the web scraping service at PromptCloud.